 Translations will be submitted to a jury consisting of three experts in German literature and translation.
-The winner will be notified in early May 2017.
-The jury's statement and the name of the winner will be published on the website of the Goethe-Institut.
+The winner will be notified in early May 2018.

-The winning translation will be published on the website of the Goethe-Institut and, following agreement with the German publisher of the work, be used as a sample translation in negotiations with US publishers, to be conducted by Frankfurt Book Fair New York, Inc.
+The jury’s statement, the name of the winner, and the text of the winning translation will be published on the website of the Goethe-Institut New York and, following agreement with the German publisher of the work, be used as a sample translation in negotiations with US publishers, to be conducted by the Frankfurt Book Fair New York.

 For further information, please contact Walter Schlect: email@example.com

-Please note: Applicants must be under the age of 35 on the date of the jury’s decision, May 9, 2017.
-By submitting work for the Gutekunst Prize of the Friends of Goethe New York, the applicant acknowledges the right of the Goethe-Institut and Frankfurt Book Fair New York, Inc. to use the accepted work in its publications, on its website, and for educational and promotional purposes related to the Prize.
+Please note: Applicants must be under the age of 35 on the date of the jury’s decision, May 8, 2018.
+By submitting work for the Gutekunst Prize of the Friends of Goethe New York, the applicant acknowledges the right of the Goethe-Institut and Frankfurt Book Fair New York to use the accepted work in its publications, on its website, and for educational and promotional purposes related to the Prize.

-for her translation of a selection from Drohnenland by Sabine Rennefanz (Kiepenheuer & Witsch, 2014)
+for her translation of a selection from Drohnenland by Tom Hillenbrand (Kiepenheuer & Witsch, 2014)

 for her translation of a selection from Eisenkinder by Sabine Rennefanz (Luchterhand, 2013)